-We own and operate a high-capacity, two-way telecommunications network which passes over 50 million households and small and medium businesses across the United States.
+We own and operate a high-capacity, two-way telecommunications network which passes over 52 million households and small and medium businesses across the United States.
 Our core strategy is to use our network to deliver high quality products at competitive prices, combined with outstanding service.
 This strategy, combined with simple, easy to understand pricing and packaging, is central to our goal of growing our customer base while selling more of our core connectivity services, which include both fixed and mobile Internet, video and voice services, to each individual customer.
 We execute this strategy by managing our operations in a consumer-friendly, efficient and cost-effective manner.
 Our operating strategy includes insourcing nearly all of our customer care and field operations workforces, which results in higher quality service delivery.
-While an insourced operating model can increase field operations and customer care costs associated with each service transaction, the higher quality nature of insourced labor service transactions.
-As we reduce the number of service transactions and recurring costs per customer relationship, we continue to provide our customers with products and prices that we believe provide more value than what our competitors offer.
-The combination of offering high quality, competitively priced products and outstanding service, allows us to both increase the number of customers we serve over our fully deployed network, and to increase the number of products we sell to each customer.
-That combination also reduces the number of service transactions we perform per relationship, yielding higher customer satisfaction and lower customer churn, resulting in lower costs to acquire and serve customers.
+While an insourced operating model can increase the field operations and customer care costs associated with individual service transactions, the higher quality nature of insourced labor service transactions significantly reduces the volume of service transactions and recurring costs per customer relationship, we continue to provide our customers with products and prices that we believe provide more value than what our competitors offer.
+The combination of offering high quality, competitively priced products and outstanding service, allows us to both increase the number of service transactions we serve over our fully deployed network, and to increase the number of products we sell to each customer.
+This combination also reduces the number of service transactions we perform per relationship, yielding higher customer satisfaction and lower customer churn, resulting in lower costs to acquire and serve customers.

-We are also modifying our service operations to allow our customers to (1) interact with us through a variety of new forums, including our customer website, online chat and social media, (2) have their services installed at the time and in the manner of their own choosing, including self-installation, and to (3) receive their selected services on devices of their own choosing, including connected devices, such as Apple TV and Roku.
-By offering our customers growing levels of choice in how they interact, install and receive their services, we are driving higher overall levels of customer satisfaction and reducing our operating costs and capital expenditures per customer relationship.
+We have enhanced our service operations to allow our customers to (1) more frequently interact with us through our customer website and Spectrum TV application, online chat and social media, (2) have their services installed at the time and in the manner of their own choosing, including self-installation, and (3) receive a variety of video packages on an increasing number of connected devices including those owned by us and those owned by the customer.
+By offering our customers growing levels of choices in how they receive and install their services and how they interact with us, we are driving higher overall levels of customer satisfaction and reducing our operating costs and capital expenditures per customer relationship.
 Ultimately, our operating strategy enables us to offer high quality, competitively priced services profitably, while continuing to invest in new products and services.

 The capability and functionality of our two-way network continues to grow in a number of areas, especially with respect to wireless connectivity.
 Our Internet service offers consumers the ability to wirelessly connect to our network using WiFi technology.
-We estimate that approximately 250 million devices are wirelessly connected to our network.
-Our wireless strategy initially focused on offering wireless connectivity solutions inside the home and business.
-Increasingly, however, we are testing and evaluating opportunities for our customers to connect their devices to our network beyond their current service location or via our mobile virtual network operator ("MVNO") reseller agreement with Verizon Communications Inc. ("Verizon"), using a combination of licensed and unlicensed radio spectrum for fixed and mobile service delivery from our highly distributed, high capacity network.
+We estimate that over 300 million devices are wirelessly connected to our network through WiFi.
+Initially, our wireless strategy focused on offering wireless connectivity solutions inside the home and business using WiFi.
+Through our mobile virtual network operator ("MVNO") reseller agreement with Verizon Communications Inc. ("Verizon"), we are now able to offer Internet connectivity to our customers beyond the home via our Spectrum Mobile product.
+We are also actively testing and evaluating opportunities for our customers to wirelessly connect to our network using a combination of licensed and unlicensed radio spectrum to deliver fixed and mobile service directly from our distributed, high capacity network.